Heppner, Oregon: Flood of June 1903

 Heppner was almost destroyed by a flash flood on Sunday, June 14, 1903.
 The flood was precipitated by a sudden cloudburst and accompanying hail that caused a debris dam collapse and flash flooding, notably on Willow Creek.
 A wall of water and debris swept down the creeks and canyons and through the city.
 It has been estimated that 238 people (a quarter of the city's population) drowned, making it the deadliest natural disaster in Oregon's history.
 Property damage was reported at nearly $1 million.
 The nearby cities of Ione and Lexington also sustained significant damage.
 In 1983, the Willow Creek Dam at the outskirts of the city was finished.

 Post-flood recovery

 The railroad and a growing network of roads had by the early decades of the 20th century made Heppner a trade center and distribution point for regional farm products including wheat, alfalfa, sheep, cattle, horses, and hogs.
 Despite the flood and two fires in 1918 that destroyed City Hall, the Palace Hotel, the library, many businesses, and more than 30 homes, the community rebuilt.
 One of its creations, the Heppner Hotel, opened in 1920 and, housing a variety of businesses over the years, it served as a community gathering place through 1972, when its last restaurant closed.

+Later history

+In 1940, a major sawmill was built in the town by the Heppner Lumber Company, helping drive the area's economy.
+The mill was destroyed by fire in 1949, but was rebuilt and sold to Kinzua Lumber Company, which ultimately relocated its headquarters to Heppner.
+In 1999, the mill closed, dealing a significant blow to Heppner's economy and resulting in the loss of nearly 200 jobs.